 While attending OTS, AFROTC, or the Air Force Academy, you will be required to participate in daily physical conditioning (PC), and you must also pass the Physical Fitness Assessment (PFA), to graduate from the program.
 Daily PC will entail aerobic, anaerobic, and flexibility conditioning.
-Slow runs in the 3-5 mile range are typical, but a focus on faster paced timed runs in preparation for the 1.5 mile timed run will also be practiced.
+Slow runs of around three- to five-miles are typical, but a focus on faster-paced timed runs in preparation for the 1.5 miles timed run will also be practiced.

-The Air Force has recently implemented new fitness standards (effective Oct 2013 and updated 2015), all Basic Officer Trainees must achieve a minimum passing composite score to meet the physical fitness requirement to graduate from the program. (see minimums below)
+In 2013, the Air Force has implemented new fitness standards.
+All Basic Officer Trainees must achieve a minimum passing composite score to meet the physical fitness requirement to graduate from the program.

 To receive the maximum possible score for push-ups, crunches, and the 1.5-mile run, you would have to perform the following: